bkammerling/ubuild-jekyll/wunder_collections/_posts/2021-05-19-localeai-interview-wunder-marketplace.md

 While location data was in abundance, the tools to handle them weren’t.
 The idea of Locale dawned on us when we found out that multiple companies are looking to build geospatial teams internally.
 We asked ourselves, “_Could we build a product to empower local teams to get the right insights and spend time working on their core problems instead of writing queries?“_

-We could go deeper into our journey, but you can also read more [here](https://blog.locale.ai/how-were-building-our-geospatial-analytics-product-using-first-principles-2/).
+I could go deeper into our journey, but you can also read more [here](https://blog.locale.ai/how-were-building-our-geospatial-analytics-product-using-first-principles-2/).

 ![](/uploads/2021/05/19/comparison-view-gif.gif)